Lecturer

 Knowing how strongly their popularity lives on, I began to promote and conduct a lecture called “The Beatles - 50 Years Later”.
 These are not concerts - I’m not a tribute band.
 They’re talks, discussions.
 I do illustrate some things on a piano, bass or with a recording, but it’s about the exploration and new understanding, and hearing things you never heard before (although they were always right there).

 Later, The Beatles talks expanded in concept.
 Because I feel that people who don’t know how music developed would gain a greater enjoyment from it if they did, I also began a series of lectures called “How Music Works”.
-This series is more generic and dives into some history, theory, milestones and personalities.
+This series , which I rarely do these days for various reasons, was more generic and dove into history, theory, milestones and personalities.
 The development over the centuries of our beloved art.
 It’s as close as I can get to cramming a semester of Music Appreciation into a few hours or a few meetings (and sans tuition!).
 Later, my offerings expanded even more.
 My relationship with a host usually begins with a Beatles talk, but more often than not continues with my other topics, and with some frequency, the pattern is repeated months later in the same venue but for a different sea of faces.

 Every now and then I’ll run into someone who says, “I don’t want to know too much about music - it’ll spoil the enjoyment for me.”
 To that person I say, “If you were a physician watching a brilliant routine by an Olympic gymnast, would you marvel at that performance less because you understand the body, its systems, and how that athlete is using it?”
 Of course not - and in fact, you'd probably enjoy it more.
 It’s like that with music.
 I try to give insight into the systems of music and how they work to increase your listening and intellectual pleasure.
 For example: There’s a deceptive cadence in a Beethoven symphony.
 I know that cadence, when it’s coming, how he sets you up for it, where it’s going, and I wait in glorious expectation for that moment every time I listen to or perform the work.
 I wait for the chills it sends down my spine, and they invariably come.
 In-depth knowledge works.

-After receiving enthusiastic feedback from attendees, many venues have asked me if I have other musical topics I speak about.
-The answer is yes, there are some.
-But a frequent comment I get after a lecture is that my passion for my topic is clearly evident and contagious, and the truth is that I need to feel that passion for a topic before I'll put together a program.
+After receiving enthusiastic feedback from attendees, many venues have asked me if I have other topics I speak about.
+The answer is yes, there are some, selectively chosen.
+A frequent comment I get after a lecture is that my passion for my topic is clearly evident and contagious, and the truth is that I need to feel that passion for a topic before I'll put together a program.
 I have passion for all of my topics, as you will find out if you attend one.

-All of my lectures are available remotely via Zoom, as a hybrid, or in person when conditions permit.
+All of my lectures are available remotely via Zoom, as a hybrid, or in person when circumstances permit.
 They're all 90 minutes in length (although adjustable if need be).
 My approach is casual, interactive, and fun.
 Those who attend leave with a deeper understanding and appreciation of the topic.
-I mostly speak at libraries, civic organizations, and educational institutions, and while my audiences sometimes include trained musicians, the lectures are all geared to lay people.
+While my audiences sometimes include trained musicians, the lectures are all geared to lay people.
 You need not know anything about music - except that you like it - to get a great deal of enjoyment and deeper appreciation from our time together.

 ____________________________________________________________________________________________________________________